 Traditional excavation methods for hard rock slopes involve the use of explosives.
 Even when very carefully planned controlled blasts are carried out, high intensity short duration forces act on the rock mass.
 Blocks and wedges which are at risk can be dislodged by these forces.
-In some cases, ripping or dozing can be used to minimize the disturbance of the rock masses in small slopes, but the elimination of blasting for large slope projects is not feasible.
-Consequently, great care has to be exercised and strict limitation of access during blasting has to be enforced.
+Hence, an obvious method for reducing rockfall hazards is to eliminate excavation by blasting or by any other method, such as ripping, which imposes concentrated, short duration forces or vibrations on the rock mass.
+Mechanical and hand excavation methods can be used and, where massive rock has to be broken, chemical expanding rock breaking agents may be appropriate.